ethanbriscoe25/ai-connect4/README.md

 # ai-connect4
-A game of connect 4 with a fully automated AI opponent
+A game of connect 4 with a fully automated AI opponent built in Python